adilahmed31/adilahmed31.github.io/content/blog/safe_exit.md

 2. Clicking the back button should not return the user to our website
 3. The site leaves no trace in the browser history (stretch goal)

 I couldn't find any existing implementations that matched all these requirements (most only matched #1) so I decided to make my own.
-However, a quick shoutout to [Chris Coyier](https://css-tricks.com/website-escape/)'s simple implementation that served as a valuable starting point.
+However, the implementation is *highly* derivative of [Chris Coyier](https://css-tricks.com/website-escape/)'s simple implementation that served as a valuable starting point.

 Challenge 1: href() vs replace()